davideliason/dailydrinks/README.md

 ### [David Eliason](http://www.deliason.com)
 #### MERN app
 Description:
 Express is used to both act as a API server serving files and routes, but also serves the react views.
 When express is first spun up, at localhost:5000, drinks can be added to the database through the form.
-These drinks are then displayed in react.
+The Express server also serves the persistent data values from mongodb via proxy to the react app, which are then used to set state within the parent component.
+This is a preliminary approach to unidirectional data flow without using flux or redux.
+These drink values are then displayed in react.

 To Use:
 1. Clone the repo